Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Arcane Focus
 - Attunement

-**Riftmaker**: When you cast a teleportation spell you can spent 2 additional mana to duoble the range.
+**Riftmaker**: When you cast a teleportation spell you can spent 2 additional mana to double the range.

 **Hunger of the Void**: When you deal damage with a spell you gain a stack of _hunger_.
-When you have 5 stacks of _hunger_ your next spells deal 4d6 additional necrotic damage and you heal for the same amount.
+When you have 5 stacks of _hunger_ your next spells deal 3d6 additional necrotic damage and you heal for the same amount.

-_You gain +2 to spell attack rolls_
+_You gain +1 to spell attack rolls_

 ---